 We see personal injury cases in the Atlanta area that include:

-- Slips and falls, trips and falls, and other types of fall injuries
+- Atlanta slips and falls, trips and falls, and other types of fall injuries

 - Drownings and pool injuries